-5 Top Weekly TSXV Stocks: Amex Hits High-Grade Gold | INN
+5 Top Weekly TSXV Stocks: Amex Hits High-grade Gold | INN

-Top gaining stocks on the TSXV last week VanadiumCorp, Saturn Oil and Gas, Amex Exploration, Mkango Resources and Aurcana.
+The top-gaining stocks on the TSXV last week were VanadiumCorp, Saturn Oil and Gas, Amex Exploration, Mkango Resources and Aurcana.

 The S&P/TSX Venture Composite Index (INDEXTSI:JX) rose by 1.82 points last Friday (September 20) to reach 586.04 — an increase of 0.31 percent for the day.